10 alternatives to alcohol you'll actually want to drink in January and beyond

 2. Ginger beer or ale

-Ginger beer and ginger ale are two of the top low-calorie beer options to go for if you're looking to cut back or do more mindful drinking.
-Much like kombucha, ginger beer has a sizzle to the taste that lightly resembles beer and it looks much the same as lager too, so no one would notice the difference.
-Those who prefer a lighter taste and less fizz will likely want to go for a ginger ale, which has a slightly lighter appearance than regular ale.
+Ginger beer and ginger ale are two non-alcoholic low-calorie beer options for cutting back or mindful drinking.
+Much like kombucha, ginger beer has a sizzle to the taste that lightly resembles beer and looks much the same as lager too.
+No one would notice the difference.
+Those who prefer a lighter taste and less fizz will likely want to go for ginger ale, which has a slightly lighter appearance than regular ale.

 3. Mocktails

-Mocktails, or non-alcoholic cocktails as they're otherwise known, are one of the best alternatives to alcohol if you're drinking in a bar.
-Most places will offer alcohol-free alternatives to some of the most famous cocktail recipes, with the most common ones being simple swaps on the Mojito, Lemon Drop, and Bloody Mary (it's often called the Virgin Mary), and classics like a Shirley Temple.
+Non-alcoholic cocktails, or mocktails as they're also known, are one of the best alternatives to alcohol if you're drinking in a bar.
+Most places will offer alcohol-free alternatives to famous recipes with simple swaps on the Mojito, Lemon Drop, and Bloody Mary (it's often called the Virgin Mary), and classics like a Shirley Temple.

-However, Cox warns, there does tend to be a lot of sugar in these types of alcohol alternatives as they often use fruit juice.
+However, there does tend to be a lot of sugar in these types of alcohol alternatives as they often use fruit juice, warns Cox.
 "The fructose in a carton of fruit juice or soft drink is used by the body in exactly the same way as alcohol is," she explains.
-"Sweet, fizzy drinks are high in glucose, sucrose, and fructose and disrupt our hunger signaling and blood sugars.
+"Sweet, fizzy drinks are high in glucose, sucrose, and fructose and disrupt our hunger signalling and blood sugars.
 This causes insulin resistance and fatty livers, thereby reducing our ability to access fat-soluble nutrients and detoxify.
 Sugar is also highly addictive as it lights up our reward center."

 So as much as avoiding alcoholic cocktails is easy in a bar, restaurant, or at home, be sure to check the ingredients before ordering if you're concerned about having sugar cravings down the line.